-Words make unknowable concepts, knowable to us – all stories, ideas and creative insights are birthed through words.
+Words make unknowable concepts, knowable to us – all stories, ideas and creative insights are birthed from it.
 Like a dormant seed, words will nourish it with the right context, meaning and purpose; ultimately, it helps us express our soul’s essence and connect with our human nature.

 All my best on your journey,

 Question for you: Do you believe that your words matter?
-How conscious are you about the words that you use in your daily life?
+How conscious are you about the vocabulary that you use in your daily life?